MultiSafepay/docs/content/faq/general/payment-method-statuses.md

 ---

-Every payment method comprises of an Order Status as well as a Transaction Status relating to a single order transaction.
+Every payment has an Order Status as well as a Transaction Status relating to a single order transaction.
 This section outlines the transaction flow of an order and the different ways a transaction can be processed.
 This differs per payment method.

 * Order Status: The order status indicates the status of the order, such as _Completed_, _Pending_ or _Rejected_.
-The order status is independent of the incoming or outgoing payment of the transaction.

 * Transaction Status: The transaction status indicates the payment status of the transaction, such as _Completed_, _Pending_ or _Rejected_.
-Once the transaction status is completed, the amount of the transaction is added to your MultiSafepay balance.
+Once the transaction status is _Completed_, the amount of the transaction is added to your MultiSafepay balance.

-An overview of the statuses per payment method can be viewed in the sub-sections below:

 {{< collapse title="Banks" h2="." >}}